-On 30th September 1885, the land south of the Molopo River Colony British Crown of the as re-classified was The Batswana accepted the assurance of the Bechuannaland.
-British Government that they would continue to receive exactly the same protection in British Bechuanaland as they had enjoyed in the Protectorate, and a further undertaking would never be incorporated into either the that it Transvaal or the Colony of the Cape of Good Hope.
+On 30th September 1885, the land south of the Molopo River was re-classified as the Crown Colony of British Bechuannaland.
+The Batswana accepted the assurance of the British Government that they would continue to receive exactly the same protection in British Bechuanaland as they had enjoyed in the Protectorate, and a further undertaking that it would never be incorporated into either the Transvaal or the Colony of the Cape of Good Hope.